adrianodennanni/PokeLibrary/README.md

 ### - config/secrets.yml

-Copied from Rails official website:

-1. Create a secrets.yml file in your config folder with the following content:

-    development:
-      secret_key_base:

-    test:
-      secret_key_base:

-    production:
-      secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>

-3. Use `rake secrets' to generate your new keys and paste them to secrets.yml
+1. Use `rake secrets' to generate your new keys and paste them to secrets.yml

-4. Restart your server.
+2. Restart your server.